ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

 • To ensure that the game runs at its optimal speed, ensure that your [power option](https://gyazo.com/01f2a91c68cab85950ac2ff14a191591) is set to **high performance** in windows.

+• If on a laptop, plugging it in to its AC adapter may also improve performance to match realtime.

 • Screen resolution must be at least 1600 x 900 pixels